 בית חולים וצוות ברמה שירותית ואיכותית מאד גבוהה . צוות מקצועי אדיב וקשוב לצרכי המטופלים . רשמת השירות וההיענות של צוות בית החולים משרה אווירת ביטחון שאכן המטופל בידיים טובות .

-Tel Aviv Sourasky Medical Center (Ichilov Medical Center), can be found in Arison New Hospitalization Building, Tel Aviv, Israel and offers its patients Breast Lumpectomy procedures as well as 428 other procedures, across 29 different procedure categories.
-At present, there is no pricing information for Breast Lumpectomy procedures at Tel Aviv Sourasky Medical Center (Ichilov Medical Center).
-The pricing information is quite specialised, so it's only available on request, and the average price is around ฿493,998.
-Many medical professionals work at the Clinic, with 13 in total, and Tel Aviv Sourasky Medical Center (Ichilov Medical Center) is accredited by just one known accreditations institute, JCI Accredited
+Tel Aviv Sourasky Medical Center (Ichilov Medical Center), located in Arison New Hospitalization Building, Tel Aviv, Israel offers patients Breast Lumpectomy procedures among its total of 428 available procedures, across 29 different specialties.
+Currently, there's no pricing information for Breast Lumpectomy procedures at Tel Aviv Sourasky Medical Center (Ichilov Medical Center), as all prices are available on request only, whilst the national average price is approximately ฿493,998.
+There are many specialists available at the Clinic, with 13 in total, and they are accredited by JCI Accredited

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?